Introduction to Deep Stack Poker

 With stacks deeper, you can take a few more risks before the flop and play hands you don’t get the opportunity to usually.
 This is why you see people calling raises with three six suited on high stakes poker against the fish at the table.
 They are risking a few big blinds to potentially win everything the live one has in front of them.

 3)Improves You as a Player

 By playing with larger stacks, you will find yourself in tricky, awkward and challenging scenarios that you won’t be accustomed to.
-Experience generally makes people better at things, by gaining experience in lots of different scenario, you will learn and improve as a result.
+Experience generally makes people better.
+By gaining experience in lots of different scenario, you will learn and improve as a result.

 4)Increases Your Edge

 If you are table selecting properly, you should be the best or second-best player at the table when you play.
 With deeper stacks, you are minimising the variance and luck element and thus your edge will increase.
 It is in your interest to maximise your edge whenever possible.
 Playing with more money behind you and your weaker opponents is always in your interest, assuming you are employing correct bankroll management of course.

 What is a Deep Stack Poker Tournament?

 A deep stack poker tournament starts with more than 300 big blinds, has slow blind levels and small increments.
 The major live tournaments are usually deep stacked and slow.
 Online is generally faster paced but there are deep stack tournaments available too.

 Deep stack poker is arguably the best and purest form to play.
 It reduces the luck and variance elements of poker and increases the skill.
 It allows you to make moves you don’t get the chance to.
 Deep stack poker also allows you to play hands you may want to play but can’t with a shorter stack.
 If you have the time to play them, I highly recommend the deep stack tournaments available online.